vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/valine.md

 Other parameters are referenced [Valine official website](https://valine.js.org/configuration.html).

-> 1. If valine's comment commenting interface is `404` error, don't worry, this is because you haven't added a comment yet, as long as there is 1 comment, you will not get an error.
+> If valine's comment commenting interface is `404` error, don't worry, this is because you haven't added a comment yet, as long as there is 1 comment, you will not get an error.
 This is the request processing operation of `leanCloud`.
-> 2. If only an article does not want to open comment, you can set `isShowComments: false` in `front-matter`.

 ### Vssue